djrothblatt/phonologize/README.md

 complete phonetic alphabet, either when reading in the CMU Dictionary, or before, by transforming the text itself to such an alphabet.
-A function to do the former will be added to phonologize.rkt, and a script to do the latter will be added to the project folder, along with a translated version of cmu_dictionary_stressless.txt.
+A function to do the former will be added to phonologize.rkt, and a script to do the latter has been added to the project folder, along with cmu_dict_stressless_sampa.txt, a translated version of cmu_dict_stressless.txt.